dnck/dnck.github.io/_posts/2019-01-23-peer-to-peer-network-games.md

 What can be seen from Table 1. is that the biggest gains for both players come when they do not cheat, but their partners are exposed as cheating.
 After that, the gains for both players are the same whether they cheat or not.
 Thus, the best option for both Players is to not cheat, since their biggest win comes from not cheating, their biggest loss from failed attempts to cheat, and additionally, the benefit they stand to gain from cheating and not being discovered is as large as the benefit from not cheating when their partner also does not cheat.
 It seems then, that this sort of game encourages cooperation among the players.

 Now, take the same game logic and apply it to the hosts in a peer-to-peer network.
-The hosts in the network will implement a permissionless many-read-once-write database consisting of timestamped records of the existence of a digital asset.
+> The hosts in the network will implement a permissionless many-read-once-write database consisting of timestamped records of the existence of a digital asset.
 What we would like to offer all participants in the network is the guarantee that the timestamp of a transaction is equal to the first timestamp on the transaction when its read from a local instantiation of the shared database, and plus, the information can be advertised by the autonomous agent that originally broadcasted the transaction.
 We can do this by building the above game logic into our software design.

-A proposal for a new game
+**A proposal for a new p2p game**

 Suppose that when a node wishes to broadcast a transaction, they must receive a timestamp on the transaction from one of their neighbor nodes.
 To get a timestamp from a neighbor, a sender signs a data file that contains at least, a unique transaction address, a transaction timestamp, a broadcast interval, two empty variables to be explained later, the sender id (certified host:port), and the recipient id (certified host:port).
 Neighbors are incentivized to accept these timestamp requests because all nodes are continually adding transactions to their local databases.
 We assume that some of these transactions issued by nodes are intended for a shared public database, which acts as the network's global ledger, and that the only way into this ledger is through a network consensus approved timestamp.